Dwight-Englewood/0207-Velocity-Vortex/README.md

 Code Base for the 0207 Critical Mass Robot for the Velocity Vortex game

-The source package that one would open in android studio is ftc_app
+ftc_app is the source package that one would open in Android Studio

 The notes folder contains various notes related to this season